LMD-nat/LMD-nat.github.io/_pages/publications.md

 ---
-title: "Bibliography"
+title: " "
 layout: single
 permalink: /publications/
 toc: true
+sidebar:
+  - title: "Bibliography"
+    text: "Lab member authors are outlined in **bold**.
+Need a copy?
+The link to each record in PubMed is provided."
 ---

-All items can be accessed via PubMed or via PDF.
-Lab member authors are outlined in **bold**.

 # Peer-reviewed articles